jsalinasf/cheat_sheets/kubernetesCommands.md

 	openssql x509 -req -in apiserver-etcd-client.csr -CA ca.crt -CAkey ca.key -out apiserver-etcd-client.crt

 **Pay attention to use the correct CAcert and CAkey (Server)**

+### Kubernetes Certificates API

+User generates a key for himself (Lets use Jane as an example):

+	openssl genrsa -out jane.key

+Jane has to create a CSR (Certificate Signing Request)

+	openssql req -new -key jane.key -subj "/CN=jane" -out jane.csr

 ## WORKING WITH ETCDCTL